pythontanzania/admin/README.md

 - /api/speakers/create/ - To create a new speaker.
 Does not require authentication.

  - /api/docs - To access Swagger UI documentation of the app.
+Does not require authentication.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.